nebaughman/astar-kotlin-js/README.md

 - Gradle `browserProductionWebpack` target produces `astar-kotlin-js.js` library
 - `demo` Vue project uses `astar-kotlin-js.js` library to visualize pathfinding

 > Note that the A* implementation is for demonstration purposes.
 I just wanted something a bit interesting to visualize.
-It's not optimized for production use.
+It's not optimized for production use, and might not even be correct.
->
-> **Warning:** I've found an error in this A* implementation.
-It is not always reporting quite the shortest path!
-Discovered a pattern which found a path of length N. Closing off that path, A* then found a path of N-1.
-Since the N-1 path was available in the first place, it should have matched it in the first run, rather than reporting the N-length path.
-This is still suitable for demonstrating Kotlin/JS, but it's unsettling to have a bad A* implementation.

 ## Ecosystem